 Mani smiles, “Yay, just in time, thank you.
 Ellen entertain you sufficiently last night?”

 “Entertained me to death, the good kind of death, death by climax.”

 Ellen’s making eggs St. Charles with the catfish, it’s a Brennan’s recipe.
-Fried fish, poached egg on top, Hollandaise sauce on top.
-She’s also making Milk Punch, milk, brandy, bourbon or rum, simple syrup or sugar, and dash of vanilla extract and nutmeg sprinkled on top.
+Fried fish, poached egg on top, Hollandaise sauce on top of that.
+She’s also making Milk Punch, milk, brandy, bourbon or rum, simple syrup or sugar, dash of vanilla extract, nutmeg sprinkled on top.
 Today she uses Cognac, one shot per, it isn’t meant to be a drunk drink.

 “Warm-up cocktail, enjoy.
 We’re having Charles Heidsieck Champagne with the entrée.”

-Mani, “This is good, really good, where did this come from?”
+Mani sips, “This is good, really good, where did it originate, or did you invent it?”

 Ellen, “It’s a Brennan’s recipe, so is today’s entrée, it’s ten thirty, we’ll eat at eleven.”